PECOS-packages/PECOS/docs/proposals/001-from-guppy-tag-referenced-detectors.md

   `DemSampler.from_circuit` and the public `DemBuilder.build` still
-  silently-weakening, and a declared `num_measurements` that disagreed with the circuit bypassed the range check entirely). **Now fully addressed:** a single fallible `DemBuilder::try_build` runs `validate_metadata_refs` and every circuit-ingest / public path (`from_circuit`, `DemSampler::from_circuit`, `PyDemBuilder::build`) routes through it; a metadata `num_measurements` that does not match the circuit's actual measurement count is rejected at ingest.
-  The infallible `build` stays lax only for the decoupled/raw construction case (empty influence map, opaque pass-through record offsets) so existing callers are unaffected.
+  silently-weakening, and a declared `num_measurements` that disagreed with the circuit bypassed the range check entirely). **Now fully addressed:** a single fallible `DemBuilder::try_build` runs both `validate_measurement_count` and `validate_metadata_refs`, and every circuit-ingest / public path (`from_circuit`, `DemSampler::from_circuit`, `PyDemBuilder::build`) routes through it.
+A fourth review then found the count check was duplicated only in the two circuit-ingest paths, so the public `DemBuilder` with a non-empty influence map plus an inconsistent `with_num_measurements` still bypassed it; the check now lives in `try_build` itself (single source of truth) and rejects any `num_measurements` that disagrees with a non-empty influence map.
+The infallible `build` stays lax only for the decoupled/raw construction case (empty influence map, opaque pass-through record offsets — the declarative escape hatch) so existing callers are unaffected.
 - Also addressed: clippy `-D warnings` (missing `# Panics` docs); the public subclass-identity hazard (#6) is documented (no internal `isinstance` use;
   public-API caveat only).
 The Rust/Python schema duplication/divergence